Updated on December 8, 2022 | Read time ~6 mins

-On the most recent episode of Perspectives in Leadership, host Adam Sockel interviewed two leaders from the Bank of Montreal (BMO).
-Christine Crouch, Director, Future of Work, and Larissa Chaikowsky, US CHRO and Head, Talent, Reskilling and Acceleration provided a closer look into how upskilling takes shape at a multinational investment bank and financial services company.
-From improving tech fluency to increasing confidence in leadership, Christine and Larissa touch on a variety of topics pertinent to enhancing the employee upskilling experience at every level.
+On this episode of Perspectives in Leadership, host Adam Sockel interviewed the Bank of Montreal (BMO)'s Christine Crouch, Director of the Future of Work, and Larissa Chaikowsky, US CHRO and Head of Talent, Reskilling and Acceleration.
+They provided a closer look into how upskilling through tech fluency takes shape at a multinational investment bank and financial services company.

 Christine: We wanted to advance the skill sets within the bank while doing it in a way that’s most meaningful to our people and our business.
 We wanted to focus on personalization; everyone doesn’t learn in the same way.
 Everyone doesn’t need to develop the same skills or even at the same proficiency levels.
 Digital tools like Pluralsight allow us to give people more of what they need, which is hypercritical in an environment where people have limited bandwidth to focus on learning.
 We want to ensure that the things we present to them are most relevant.

 Larissa: One way we’ve tried to fill in resource gaps is through contingent talent.
 We would love to create and build those capabilities and skill sets with our people.
 Forty percent of what you might be doing in your job today will not exist five years from now.
 These skills we need always to be five years ahead.

 One of our big goals is to invest in our people.
 We also know that people who work in technology want to be masters at what they do.
 We want to build capabilities, and we want to keep people once they have those capabilities.
 To do that, we need to constantly provide opportunities to grow, learn, and become masters at what we do.